foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/redguard-barbarian.md

 * **Resist Magic:** *Your Magic Resistance is increased by 25%.*
 * **Fortify Power Attacks:** *You deal 25% more damage with power attacks.*
-* **Fortify Destruction Cost:** *Your Destruction spells cost 25% less.*
+* **Resist Stagger:** *You resist 25% of incoming stagger and take 25% less damage while staggered.*

 Being out in the open makes you an easy target for magic users.
 Improving your general resistance will allow you to eat the damage and continue your assault, most likely healing yourself in the process.
-Otherwise, this shares options with your head.
+If you find yourself getting staggered often and unable to keep up the assault, there's the third option.

 #### Gloves